 Things to do in the Okanagan – 27 that are perfect in warm weather

 1. Take a 2 hour trip on the Kettle Valley Steam Railway.
 You’ll see orchards, vineyards and an incredible view from the top of the Trout Creek Trestle Bridge.
 Call 877-494-8424 to make a reservation.

 2. Float the Okanagan River Channel.
-You can rent inner tubes and rafts and take up to 2 hours to float the 7 kilometres.
+You can rent inner tubes and rafts and take up to 2 hours to float the 7 km.
 Contact Coyote Cruises.
 For $18 they offer a tube and a return bus ride beginning the third week in June.

 3. Rent a boat from the Skaha Lake marina or launch a kayak, windsurfer or kitesurfer from Sudbury Beach.

 4. Walk the Sunset Strip promenade at the south end of Lake Okanagan in Penticton, after eating at one of the beachfront restaurants.
+I highly recommend Elma!

 5. Hike or mountain bike The Three Blind Mice Trail, located at the top of Arawana Road, north of Penticton.
 Challenging climbs will be rewarded with quick descents and amazing views.